billsix/cprogrammingbook/doc/03-ControlFlow.rst

 associated with poorly constructed code.
 Not every time, obviously, but as a general rule you should stop and ask yourself if you have made the right choice.
-Their use often indicates a hangover of thinking methods learnt with other languages, or just sloppy design.
+Their use often indicates a hangover of thinking methods learned with other languages, or just sloppy design.
 When you do convince yourself that nothing else will give you just what is wanted, then go ahead - be daring—use it.